 Monica joined Alaska Business in 2019; previously she owned a boutique design studio for ten years, working with organizations around the world.
-This experience with a broad spectrum of organizations allowed her to find her passion for designing for organizations focused on education, children, and community development.
+Through working with a broad spectrum of organizations, Monica found her passion for designing for organizations focused on education and community development.

-A long-time supporter of the Anchorage community, she has served on several nonprofit boards and was a founding member of the AIGA Alaska, the local chapter of AIGA, the professional association for design, and currently serves as President.
-She is also a member of the Alaska Women’s Hall of Fame board and a past board member of the Zonta Yellow Rose Foundation.
+A long-time supporter of the Anchorage community, Monica has served on several nonprofit boards and is a founding member of AIGA Alaska—the local chapter of the national professional association for design—where she served as President from 2018-2020.
+Monica is currently a member of the Society of Publication Designers—Shaping Visual Culture and on the board of the Alaska Women’s Hall of Fame.

 When not designing, Monica enjoys being in the water and spending time with her family indoors.
 Her “new” favorite font is Gilbert (Type with Pride!) and her guilty pleasure is eating McDonald’s fries and soft-serve ice cream together.

 Note: For those interested in submitting their work for publication, our current policy is to commission illustrations, art, and photography exclusively from Alaskan artists.

 In This Issue

 When Bristol Bay Native Corporation (BBNC) first aired TV commercials featuring the tagline, “A Place That’s Always Been,” the reaction was surprising.
 Not only because they received numerous accolades and marketing awards for the campaign but because, at the time, it was rare for Alaska Native corporations to market themselves through the media.